A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: No!
 The only thing that may be slower is getting the optimised strategy back to your browser, once the optimisation has completed running.
 However, since the amount of information to be uploaded is quite small, this should not be a problem.
 This is no different from accessing other pages or other websites.

 A: Yes.
-If you don't want to use EvolveMyRetirement® anymore and would like everything that you've entered to be deleted, you canrequest thisand we'll delete your account.
-Please bear in mind that if you later decide to sign up again, you'll have to re-enter everything from scratch.
+If you don't want to use EvolveMyRetirement® anymore and would like everything that you've entered to be deleted, you can do this from the Settings page once you're logged in.
+Please bear in mind that if you later decide to sign up again you'll have to re-enter everything from scratch.

 A: EvolveMyRetirement® is created and owned by Okinawa Zest Limited, a company that is wholly independent of financial institutions, and which provides financial planning software that is not biased towards any specific types of investment.
 Please feel free tocontact usfor further company information.